tony-507/my-project-s-/README.md

 This repository contains projects that I do when I am self-studying data analytics from Coursera and web applications from some textbooks.
 Most projects are still under development.
 Refer to the sections below for more information.

+## ML

+This is a folder containing the codes in Coursera machine learning courses, including regression, neural network, clustering, SVM and recommendation system.

 ## Alien Invasion

 This is a simple game project from the book **Python Crash Course** by **Eric Matthes**.
 The project uses Pygame as framework to reconstruct the classic arcade game "Space Invaders".
 The project employs basic functionalities of Pygame such as time, sprite and group.
 I have attempted to add some features not taught in the book: